-If your Form I-360 is approved, USCIS will forward the approved petition to the Department of State for consular processing of the special immigrant visa.
+If we approved your Form I-360, we will forward the approved petition to the Department of State for consular processing of your special immigrant visa.
 For more information on getting a special immigrant visa overseas, see the Consular Processing webpage.

 If You Live Inside the United States

-If your Form I-360 has been approved, and you did not enter the United States. on a special immigrant visa, you need to file Form I-485, Application to Register Permanent Residence or Adjust Status, to obtain a Green Card through adjustment of status.
+If we approved your Form I-360 and you did not enter the United States on a special immigrant visa, you must file Form I-485, Application to Register Permanent Residence or Adjust Status, to obtain a Green Card through adjustment of status.

 Eligibility Criteria for Adjustment of Status